 This has been changed.
 Line 483: missing period

-We were unable to find what the reviewer is referencing in this comment.
+We were unable to find what the reviewer is referencing in this comment and hope that the typesetters spot any missing punctuation we missed.

 Line 576/577: The authors claim that studies with younger children did not control for overlap between target label and distractor label.
 However, we believe that most of these studies intentionally did not have overlap.
 These seems like different things.